coreyjpieper/aws-cdk/tools/@aws-cdk/spec2cdk/README.md

     --pattern                           [string] [default: %moduleName%/%serviceShortName%.generated.ts]
       File and path pattern for generated files --service                           [string]
-      Generate files only for a specific service, e.g. aws-lambda
+      Generate files only for a specific service, e.g. AWS::S3

 Path patterns can use the following variables: